HertzDevil/feh-assets-json/README.md

 ## Extras

-The `extras/` directory contains other useful JSON files:
+The `extras/` directory contains other useful files:

-* `Skill.json`: All skill definitions in one file, sorted by their internal IDs, and with the fields equal to the blank definition (`SID_無し`) removed.
+* `diffed_skills.rb`: Ruby script which merges all skill definition files, sorts them by their internal IDs, and removes fields that are equal to the blank skill definition (`SID_無し`).
 * `SRPGMap/*.json`: Special Map definition files.

 ## Availability